 Prior to joining PooranLaw, Cheryl practiced labour and employment law with a large international law firm and a boutique labour firm in Toronto.
 Cheryl was also privileged to serve as a Case Worker with Parkdale Community Legal Services (a legal aid clinic in Toronto), to intern with the United Nations Special Rapporteur on Human Rights and Terrorism in Geneva, Switzerland, and with the Human Resources Administration of New York, New York.
 Cheryl graduated from Osgoode Hall Law School (LLB) and Acadia University (B.A.
 Political Science) and has been the recipient of numerous scholarships and awards for academic excellence.

-Nicole Chrolavicius is an experienced litigation lawyer specializing in human rights, disability, employment and administrative law.
-She acts for clients across various contexts including before the Ontario Human Rights Tribunal, the Health Services Appeal and Review Board, the Canadian Human Rights Commission, Ontario Superior Court and Divisional Court (Ontario).
-Nicole also regularly provides advice and representation to clients on forms of alternative dispute resolution, in order to avoid litigation wherever possible.
+Nicole Chrolavicius counsel to PooranLaw.
+She is an experienced litigation lawyer specializing in human rights, disability, employment and administrative law.
+She has acted for clients across various contexts including before the Ontario Human Rights Tribunal, the Health Services Appeal and Review Board, the Canadian Human Rights Commission, Ontario Superior Court and Divisional Court (Ontario).
+Nicole has also provided advice and representation to clients on forms of alternative dispute resolution, in order to avoid litigation wherever possible.

 Nicole completed her LL.B. at the University of Western Ontario where she was named Valedictorian and graduated with distinction in 2000.
 She was the recipient of numerous academic awards including an award for the highest standing in the first year of the LL.B. program and a Faculty Association scholarship in law.
 After graduation, Nicole clerked for the Honourable Mr. Justice Major of the Supreme Court of Canada.
 Following the clerkship, Nicole took a position as a general litigation lawyer in a large Canadian law firm.
 She left the firm to pursue graduate studies abroad and obtained her B.C.L. degree from Oxford University in 2004, with a specialization in human rights.
 Nicole lived in London, England for two years where she ran the charity arm of one of the U.K.’s leading human rights organizations, providing free legal advice to members of the public and winning an award for coordinating the Pro Bono Activity of the Year.
 While in London, Nicole also worked as an HIV and AIDS campaigner and activist at an international development organization.
 She also co-authored a book on privacy law in the U.K. entitled Blackstone’s Guide to the Identity Cards Act 2006, published by Oxford University Press.